-MSc in Computer Science
+MSc in Advanced Computer Science

-The MSc in Computer Science is now closed for applications for entry in 2019.
-Application for entry in October 2020 will open in September 2019.
-The information below relates to application for entry in 2019, and will be updated before application for entry in 2020 opens.The MSc in Computer Science at Oxford has been designed to teach a range of advanced topics and a carefully selected core of foundational subjects to graduates of computer science and other numerate disciplines.
+The MSc in Advanced Computer Science at Oxford has been designed to teach a range of advanced topics and a carefully selected core of foundational subjects to graduates of computer science and other numerate mathematical disciplines.
 The course aims are given here.